International Baccalaureate Program

 - The core components of IB programmes encourage students to participate in creative and service-oriented activities, while at the same time emphasizing the importance of reflection on a personal and academic level.

-IB students study six courses at higher level or standard level.
+IB students study six courses within the IB, three at higher level and three at standard level.
 Students study a range of languages, social studies, the experimental sciences and mathematics.

 In addition the programme has three core requirements that are included to broaden the educational experience and challenge students to apply their knowledge and understanding.

 Students are required to complete an extended essay which is an in-depth study of a question relating to one of the subjects they are studying.

 Theory of knowledge is taken by all students and is designed to encourage each student to reflect on the nature of knowledge by critically examining different ways of knowing (perception, emotion, language and reason) and different kinds of knowledge (scientific, artistic, mathematical and historical).